Yakvi/sparrow/docs/daycount.md

 I also hooked the raytracer to my input system and the framerate is quite good in the optimized build!
 This reminds me that I'll need to implement at least a framerate indicator at one point.
 Not today.

 ![Raytracing a ball.
 Interesting artifacts appear now and then.](media/Day32/day32.gif)

+## 32. July 20, 2020 - Understanding quadratic equations

+I spent a couple hours trying to understand better the math behind the sphere hit code.
+I never studied vector algebra in school, so right now I'm generally struggling with what I see.

+I started from looking up what `Discriminant` in the `Hit` function means, and [quickly realized](https://en.wikipedia.org/wiki/Discriminant) that it has t do exactly with the [quadratic equations](https://en.wikipedia.org/wiki/Quadratic_function).
+The formula for Degree 2 immediately jumped to my eyes as the same one featured in the tutorial.

+Overall, I didn't understand much of it.
+However, it seems something simple enough to try and understand on my own.
+First, I'll need to return to the formula by which the sphere was calculated, and try to understand how it arrived until here.

+Pretty much it.
+Other than that, made some refactoring and fixed a bug with the color output (color overflows).